Other products

 This veterinary medicinal product is incompatible with methylprednisolone, and sodium lactate or sodium bicarbonate intravenous infusions.

 Shelf life of the veterinary medicinal product as packaged for sale: 2 years.
-The veterinary medicinal product should be used immediately and not stored after opening.
+Shelf life after first opening the immediate packaging: use immediately.

 Polyvinylchloride infusion bags overwrapped with polypropylene.